 Anxiety and Panic Attacks

-Back then, once I sought professional help and understood that I wasn’t actually going mad, I was able to free myself of panic attacks by gradually understanding that the physical side of an attack was my body’s natural reaction to a perceived fear in my mind.
-I eventually learnt that the fear came from past fears and beliefs from my childhood that were now replaying in my adult life due to a quick succession of big changes I was going through at the time.
+Once I knew what a panic attack was, and that I wasn't going to die from having one, I was able to free myself of them by learning what they were.
+I came to understand that the physical side of an attack was my body’s natural reaction to a perceived fear in my mind.
+I eventually learnt that the fear came from past fears and beliefs from my childhood that were now replaying in my adult life.
+I was going through a huge amount of change at the time and although the changes were all good and exciting, they were completely outside of my comfort zone and the less confident mind of my younger self was the one having the meltdown, even though my 21 year old self was having the time of her life!

-Things gradually returned to a more acceptable kind of “normal” for me, and although I managed to stop having panic attacks, it took a lot longer to rid myself of the anxiety that had been the loyal friend to my panic and even to this day, I can still feel anxiety when I am going through periods of change.
+Things gradually returned to a more acceptable kind of “normal” for me, and although I managed to stop having the actual panic attacks, I still experienced anxiety, the loyal friend that always accompanied my panic.
+Even to this day, I can still feel anxiety when I am going through periods of change.
 However, these days, anxiety is a familiar "friend" I have learnt to live with and it doesn't stop me from doing the things I want to do.

 In the meantime, here’s a creative piece I wrote to describe my past experience of Panic Attacks.